 Actual Christmas festivities began on Little Christmas Eve, December 23, when everyone rushed to complete the shopping, and late in the afternoon of December 24 when the family went to church.
-The Danes are not particularly noted for their attendance at church, but on Christmas Eve nearly everyone turns up to sing the beautiful Christmas hymns and admire the lighted white taners - or "living lights" - was what I will always reished it was only with great effort that I managed to push away from the table and join the others for coffee and liqueur in the living room.
-Father in the meantime had gone into his study to make sure the Julenisser had carried out their traditional tasks of bringing in and lighting the Christmas tree.
+The Danes are not particularly noted for their attendance at church, but on Christmas Eve nearly everyone turns up to sing the beautiful Christmas hymns and admire the lighted white tapers - or "living lights" which adorn the altar and pews and the dark green branches of the Christmas tree.